Tausif4171/chat-buddy/README.md

 ## 📦 Installation

-To get started with Chat Buddy, clone the repository and install the dependencies:
+To get started with Chat Buddy, clone the repository and install the dependencies.
+-->